I-code-now296/pwn.college_arushi/Untangling Users.md

 This challenge explains the modern and preferred method of **elevated access** using the **`sudo` (substitute user do)** utility.
 Unlike `su`, which requires a password to launch a new root shell, `sudo` defaults to running a *single command* as root and relies on policy files (`/etc/sudoers`) to determine if the currently logged-in user is authorized.
 This allows for fine-grained, auditable, and password-less (for the root account) system administration.

 ### Solve
-**Flag:** NOT OBTAINED
+**Flag:** pwn.college{EpI-0Y5yd-EUSs6T_1m4eqXaBK6.QX4UDN1wyM3AzNzEzW}

 Did `sudo /challenge/run`
 `sudo cat flag`
 etc
-got root access but didn't know how to access flag.
+got root access but didn't know how to access flag. so I did ls and tried out all the files with flag in it.
+`sudo cat not-the-flag`

 ### New Learnings
 sudo (substitute user, do), is a common method for system administration and privilege escalation.